McCreary County, Kentucky: County

+Judicial

 Economy

 The economic history of McCreary County has been one of boom and bust, based upon the extractive resources of coal mining and timber.
 The Stearns interests sold the last of their mining operations to Blue Diamond Coal in the 1980s, and the county's last operating mine closed in 1994.
 A resurgence of the coal industry does not seem possible, as the local coal is high in sulfur, and drainage from coal mining would adversely affect a number of outstanding and special waters in the county.

 The county is poor.
 McCreary is one of the U.S. counties most dependent upon federal government assistance programs such as SNAP, SSI, SSDI, Social Security, Medicare/Medicaid, and other government assistance programs.
 52.46 percent of the income of the residents of the county is derived from government assistance.
 The average resident received $11,022 in government assistance in 2009.

 Industrial development began in the 1970s, with new manufacturing concerns in the sewing industry.
 Changes in the global economy have shifted a substantial percentage of the consumer garment market to production facilities outside the United States.
 Those that remain in the county draw their work from military contracts, and the production of high-end consumer goods.
 Timber remains a factor in the economy, with logging and cut hardwood production.
 Since the 1970s, the county has attempted to develop three industrial parks with little success.
 The latest venture, on Kentucky Route 92 in Pine Knot, is building a "spec" building as a means of attracting new industry to the county.